A Visual Mining Approach to Improved Multiple-Instance Learning: User Study

 \section{User Study}

-In this section, we present a user study in order to evaluate the usability of MILTree layout for multiple-instance learning.
-We conducted the user study with 5 participants, 3 male and 2 female, all undergraduate or graduate students.
+In this section, we present a user study to evaluate the usability of the MILTree layout for multiple-instance learning problems.
+We conducted the user study with five participants, three male and two female, who were all undergraduate or graduate students.
 The age of the participants ranged from 20 to 33.
 All participants, except one who received additional guidance, had previous knowledge about supervised learning and classification models.
-All users performed the same task, which was to build a multiple-instance model for the Corel-300 dataset (see Section~\ref{subsec:casetwo} for details). \\
+All users performed the same task, which was to build a multiple-instance model for the Corel-300 dataset (see Section~\ref{subsec:casetwo} for details).